Enrique San Pedro: Early life

-Enrique San Pedro was born March 9, 1926, in Havana, Cuba, the second child and oldest son of María Antonia Fornaguera and Enrique San Pedro y Xiques.
-His siblings were: Silvia, Berta and Javier San Pedro y Fornaguera.
+Enrique San Pedro y Fonaguera was born on March 9, 1926, in Havana, Cuba, the second child and oldest son of María Antonia Fornaguera and Enrique San Pedro y Xiques.
+His siblings were Silvia, Berta, and Javier.

-San Pedro studied at Colegio de Belén and entered the novitiate of the Jesuits at Escuela Apostólica y Seminario Menor in Sagua la Grande, in Cienfuegos, Cuba, on December 7, 1941.
+San Pedro studied at Colegio de Belén in Havana and then entered the novitiate of the Jesuits at Escuela Apostólica y Seminario Menor in Sagua la Grande on December 7, 1941.
 After two years of novitiate, he underwent four years of Greek and Latin studies in Havana and in Salamanca, Spain, where he received a master's degree in classical literature.
-These studies were followed by three years of Philosophy at Comillas Pontifical University in Madrid, Spain.
-San Pedro was sent to Manila, Philippines, to study Mandarin, Tagalog and Vietnamese languages.
-While there, he also taught social sciences and Latin at the Jesuit school in the Philippines.
-San Pedro also studied theology in Baguio, Philippines.
+These studies were followed by three years of philosophy at Comillas Pontifical University in Madrid.
+San Pedro was sent to Manila, Philippines to study Mandarin, Tagalog, and Vietnamese.
+While there, he also taught social sciences and Latin at a Jesuit school in the Philippines.
+San Pedro also studied theology in Baguio.

 Priesthood

 San Pedro was ordained a priest by Bishop William Brasseur for the Jesuits on March 18, 1957.
 He continued his studies at the Pontifical Biblical Institute in Rome and received his doctorate in sacred scripture from the University of Innsbruck, Austria.
-He spoke seven languages, wrote two books and some professional articles and book reviews.
+He spoke seven languages, wrote two books, and published some professional articles and book reviews.

 After finishing his education, the Jesuits sent San Pedro to what was then South Vietnam to teach at the Pius X Pontifical College in Da Lat.
 He also worked at the Student Center of St. Francisco Javier in Huế.
-In March 1975, at the end of the Vietnam War, he was expelled from the country by the new Vietnamese government.
+In 1975, after the Fall of Saigon, he was banished from Vietnam by the Communist government.
+During the period he was in Vietnam, he acted as a liaison between the Bishops' Conference and the clergy.

-San Pedro came to the United States in the late 1970s.He went to Miami, Florida to visit his parents and stayed as assistant pastor at St. Raymond's Parish in that city.
+San Pedro came to the United States in the late 1970s.
+He travelled to Miami, Florida, to visit his parents and stayed as assistant pastor at St. Raymond's Parish in that city.
 He taught classes at Belen Jesuit Preparatory School in Miami periodically from 1977 to 1986.
-He also worked as a visiting professor at St. Vincent de Paul Regional Seminary in Boynton Beach, Florida and at the Jesuit seminary in the Dominican Republic (1976–1977).
-San Pedro in 1978 asked his Jesuit superiors to assign him again as a missionary; they sent him to Suva, Fiji Islands for two years.
+He also worked as a visiting professor at St. Vincent de Paul Regional Seminary in Boynton Beach and at the Jesuit seminary in the Dominican Republic (1976–1977).
+In 1978, San Pedro requested to be a missionary once again, and he was sent to Suva, Fiji, for two years.